sguerra/MaizovacUI/README.md

 `BASE_URL` is the URL of the API

 `AUTHORIZATION_DOMAIN`, `AUTHORIZATION_CLIENT_ID` and  `AUTHORIZATION_AUDIENCE` all are needed as part of the Auth0 service, follow [this](https://auth.nuxtjs.org/providers/auth0) instructions on how to obtain those values.
-A Auth0 account will be needed.
+An Auth0 account will be needed.

 **Step 2:** Run the server